DalSoft/DalSoft.RestClient/README.md

 ### Accessing a resource by identity

-Accessing a resource by identity works as you would expect for example if your wanted to perform a GET against http://jsonplaceholder.typicode.com/posts/1 you would do the following:
+Accessing a resource by identity works as you would expect for example if your wanted to perform a GET on http://jsonplaceholder.typicode.com/posts/1 you would do the following:

 ```cs
 dynamic client = new RestClient("http://jsonplaceholder.typicode.com");